-Poetry Immersion Poetry intensives or residencies focus on reading and reacting to example poems then writing and revising original poems, in categories such as memory, history, oral history, social justice, service, action, and biography.
+Poetry.
+Poetry intensives or residencies focus on reading and reacting to sample poems, building collaborative poems, then writing and revising original poems.
 Residencies may culminate in multi-media projects, zines or poetry performances.

-Situations to Short Stories This intensive or residency guides students through the process of writing short stories and tackles plot planning, beginnings and endings, structure, point of view, characterization, dialogue and setting.
-Holly’s situation plotting methods will be used to jumpstart stories.
+Situations to Short Stories.
+This intensive or residency guides students through the process of writing short stories and tackles plot planning, beginnings and endings, structure, point of view, characterization, dialogue and setting.
+Holly's situation plotting methods can be used to jumpstart student stories.

 Crafting Intercultural Fiction—Writing Across Cultures.
-This workshop for writers offers tools and guidance for writing intercultural fiction and stories set outside the U.S. Dos and don'ts and traps to avoid when writing across cultures in picture books and novels are all discussed.
+This workshop for writers offers tools and guidance for writing intercultural fiction and stories set outside the U.S. or outside a writer's heritage or culture of origin.
+Dos and don'ts are discussed with particular focus on character development, setting portrayal, bilingual dialogue, non-English words, and traps to avoid when writing across cultures in picture books and novels.

-MG/YA Novel Workout This workshop is for writers with a full or partial draft of a middle grade or YA novel-in-progress.
-Are you ready to give yourself a rigorous novel workout?
-In this workshop you’ll tackle exercises, take up your tools and employ techniques and strategies for planning, shaping and revising your work.
-Participants will gain a better grasp of their novels and a clear direction forward—whether toward a complete first draft or a full revision.
+MG/YA Novel Workout.
+This workshop is for writers with a full or partial draft of a middle grade or YA novel-in-progress.
+In this workshop we'll tackle exercises, take up tools and employ techniques and strategies for planning, shaping and revising.
+Participants will gain a better grasp of their novels and a forward direction and momentum.

 Editing a Fiction Anthology—Working with Original Stories and Stories in Translation.
-Many writers have the idea of editing an anthology.
+Many writers consider editing an anthology.
 What tools do you need before you start?
-What will an agent or editor want to see in your proposal?
+What will an agent or editor expect in your proposal?
 How can you create a unique angle?
-This talk divulges the challenges and rewards of compiling an anthology of fiction.
+This talk divulges challenges and rewards of compiling an anthology of fiction.

 Keynotes and Assemblies

-Keynotes Holly will prepare keynote addresses or roundtable presentations on intercultural fiction; writing across borders; poetry serving story serving teens; the intersection of truth and fiction; and other topics.
+Keynotes.
+Holly will prepare keynote addresses or roundtable presentations on writing from your heart; writing across borders; poetry serving story serving teens; the intersection of truth and fiction; and other topics.

 Have an Idea?